This is a named option in the Civil and Environmental Engineering MEng.

 Prior Coursework

-With program approval, students are allowed to count no more than 14 credits of graduate coursework from other institutions.
-Approved credits will be allowed to count toward the minimum graduate degree credit requirement and the minimum graduate coursework requirement, but will not count toward the minimum graduate residence credit requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer no more than 14 credits of graduate coursework from other institutions.
+Approved credits will be allowed to count toward the minimum credit requirement and the minimum graduate coursework requirement, but will not count toward the minimum graduate residence credit requirement.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison special student.
-Coursework earned five or more year prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval students may transfer no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison special student.
+Coursework earned ten or more year prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation